RHCSA/RHCSA.github.io/contents/03- Operate running systems/04- Identify CPU and Memory intensive processes and kill processes.md

+## 04- Identify CPU and Memory intensive processes and kill processes:

 The RHCSA exam topic **"Identify CPU/memory intensive processes and kill processes"** tests your ability to monitor system performance, identify resource-hungry processes, and terminate those processes if necessary.
 This skill is essential for managing system resources, troubleshooting performance issues, and maintaining system stability.